Franceshe/Flask-OCR-Server/README.md

 and [Off-Line Math Formula Recognition Using Deep Neural Networks] (https://github.com/jungomi/math-formula-recognition) Based on [Multi-Scale Attention with Dense Encoder for Handwritten Mathematical Expression Recognition](https://arxiv.org/pdf/1801.03530.pdf)

+# Better Algorithm
+* Using transfer learning for better accuracy improvement

 ## Further development after the web app
 * So many people charge money for OCR app in ios store.
 Why not make it free?